OUR INDUSTRY

 CONSUMERS

-95 per cent of Australian households bought bananas in the financial year ending June 2021, with supply per capita sitting at 16kg.
+More than 90 per cent of Australian households bought bananas in the financial year ending June 2024, with per capita consumption sitting at 13.53kg.

 Bananas also represented the highest percentage of fresh produce dollar sales (7.7%) in the 2022 Produce Plus – Nielsen IQ Top 20.